Pavlos Emmanouilidis: Club career

-Emmanouilidis was born in 1929 at Thiseio and grew up in Patissia, where he was located by Georgios Daispangos and brought to the youth divisions of AEK Athens, before being promoted to the first team in 1947.
+Emmanouilidis was born in 1929 at Thiseio and grew up in Patissia.
+There, he was scouted by Georgios Daispangos and joined the academy of AEK Athens, where he was promoted to the senior team in 1947.

-He was considered the fastest player of his generation, with a very strong shot, he started as a center-forward but then converted to the position of right midfielder.
+He was considered among the fastest players of his generation, while he also was capable of powerful shots.
+He started his career as a center-forward, but eventually was converted to a right midfielder.
 Simple and spontaneous as a person, with the courage of express opinion, he did not accept to be wronged and was quite impulsive as a result to be punished throughout his career, the most characteristic of which was a four-year exclusion from the national team.
-In times of amateur football, in parallel with his football career, he also worked as an employee of PPC.
-An irreplaceable player at AEK, despite the great competition that existed for a place in the starting lineup, he had a stable performance and used to upset the opposing defenses, while he could shoot very well with both feet.
-He won 3 cups with AEK in total of 203 participations in official matches.
+An irreplaceable player at AEK, despite the harsh competition for a place in the starting lineup, he presented stable performances and used to upset the opposing defenses, while he could shoot well with both feet.
 In 1958 he was seriously injured, underwent surgery and was absent from action for a long time.
-When he returned, he played in some matches and in 1960 then moved to Panachaiki where he played for four seasons, before his retirement in 1965.
+When he returned, he played in some matches.
+During his spell at AEK he won three Cups.
+In 1961 Emmanouilidis moved to Panachaiki, where he played for four seasons, before his retirement in 1965.